-(Section scheduled to be repealed on January 1, 2024) Sec.
+(Section scheduled to be repealed on January 1, 2024)

+Sec.
 1-10.
 Assessment reports.

-(a) Not later than February 29, 2020, March 1 of each year, the clerk of the circuit court shall file with the Administrative Office of the Illinois Courts, in the form and manner directed by the Supreme Court, a report for the previous calendar year containing, in accordance with the Supreme Court's General Administrative Order on Recordkeeping in the Circuit Courts:
+(a) Not later than February 29, 2020, March 1 of each year, the clerk of the circuit court shall file with the Administrative Office of the Illinois Courts, in the form and manner directed by the Supreme Court, a report for the previous calendar year containing:

-(1) a report for the period July 1, 2019 through December 31, 2019 containing the total number of cases filed in the following categories: total felony cases; felony driving under the influence of alcohol, drugs, or a combination thereof; cases that contain at least one count of driving under the influence of alcohol, drugs, or a combination thereof; felony cases that contain at least one count of a drug offense; felony cases that contain at least one count of a sex offense: total misdemeanor cases: misdemeanor driving under the influence of alcohol, drugs, or a combination thereof cases; misdemeanor cases that contain at least one count of a drug offense; misdemeanor cases that contain at least one count of a sex offense; total traffic offense counts; traffic offense counts of a misdemeanor offense under the Illinois Vehicle Code; traffic offense counts of an overweight offense under the Illinois Vehicle Code; traffic offense counts that are satisfied under Supreme Court Rule 529; conservation cases: and ordinance cases that do not contain an offense under the Illinois Vehicle Code:
+(1) a report for the period July 1, 2019 through December 31, 2019 containing the total number of cases filed in the following categories: total felony cases; felony driving under the influence of alcohol, drugs, or a combination thereof; cases that contain at least one count of driving under the influence of alcohol, drugs, or a combination thereof; felony cases that contain at least one count of a drug offense; felony cases that contain at least one count of a sex offense; total misdemeanor cases; misdemeanor cases that contain at least one count of a drug offense; misdemeanor cases that contain at least one count of a drug offense; total traffic offense counts; traffic offense counts of a misdemeanor offense under the Illinois Vehicle Code; traffic offense counts that are satisfied under Supreme Court Rule 529; conservation cases; and ordinance cases that do not contain an offense under the Illinois Vehicle Code;

-(2) a report for the period July 1, 2019 through December 31, 2019 containing the following for each schedule referenced in Sections 15-5 through 15-70 of this Act: the number of offenses for which assessments were imposed; the amount of any fines imposed in addition to assessments; the number and amount of conditional assessments ordered pursuant to Section 15-70; the total number of assessment waiver applications filed under Section 124A-20 of the Code of Criminal Procedure; and the number of applications for 25%, 50%, 75%, and 100% waivers, respectively, that were approved, the number of offenses for which waivers were granted, and the associated amount of assessments that were waived; and
+(2) a report for the period July 1, 2019 through December 31, 2019 containing the following for each schedule referenced in Sections 15-5 through 15-70 of this Act: the number of offenses for which assessments were imposed; the amount of any fines imposed in addition to assessments; the number and amount of conditional assessments ordered pursuant to Section 15-70; the total number of assessment waiver applications filed under Section 124A-20 of the Code of Criminal Procedure; and for 25%, 50%, 75%, and 100% waivers, respectively, the number of offenses for which waivers were granted and the associated amount of assessments that were waived; and

-(3) a report for the period July 1, 2019 through December 31, 2019 containing, with respect to each schedule referenced in Sections 15-5 through 15-70 of this $Act{7:}$ the number of offenses for which assessments were collected; the number of offenses for which fines were collected and the amount collected; and how much was disbursed to each fund under the disbursement requirements for each schedule defined in Section 15-5.
+(3) a report for the period July 1, 2019 through December 31, 2019 containing, with respect to each schedule referenced in Sections 15-5 through 15-70 of this Act7: the number of offenses for which assessments were collected; the number of offenses for which fines were collected and the amount collected; and how much was disbursed to each fund under the disbursement requirements for each schedule defined in Section 15-5.